thygate/stable-diffusion-webui-depthmap-script/README.md

 >The midas repository will be cloned to /repositories/midas

->The BoostingMonocularDepth repository will be cloned to /repositories/BoostingMonocularDepth and added to sys.path
+>The BoostingMonocularDepth repository will be cloned to /repositories/BoostingMonocularDepth

 >Model `weights` will be downloaded automatically on first use and saved to /models/midas, /models/leres and /models/pix2pix

+> :warning: Restart the backend after first install or it won't find the newly cloned repositories !

 ## Usage
 Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img, or go to the Depth tab.